Kong/kubernetes-telemetry/keps/0002-service-mesh-detection.md

 ### Format of reporting to splunk

-After informations of service mesh deployment and distribution are gathered, we should report the informations to our splunk service.
+After information of service mesh deployment and distribution are gathered, we should report the information to our splunk service.
 Here we propose the format of messages reported to splunk.
 Currently, the messages reported to splunk is a single line with multiple KV pairs, seperated by `;`.
 An example of reported messages is: